Jon Morgan

 An example would include an LLC where all members have passed away or are otherwise incapacitated without any other successor to carry on the company.

-A manager of an LLC can reinstate the LLC if they have not been dissolved for too long of a period.
+manager of an LLC can reinstate the LLC if it has not been dissolved for too long.

-A manager who has been suspended or removed from their position as a manager cannot be involved in any reinstatement process and cannot continue business operations without first getting reinstated by the other managers.
+A manager who has been suspended or removed from their position cannot be involved in any reinstatement process and cannot continue business operations without first getting reinstated by the other managers.

 FAQs